 Three main costs you’ll encounter when you’re selling your house will be real estate commission fees, marketing and conveyancing.
 But there are other costs to look out for too.
 The cost of selling a house will depend on your choice of real estate agent, how far you’re moving and which state you’re in.
+You can calculate how much it’ll cost you to sell your property using our Selling Costs Calculator.

 Here are the main costs you’ll need to budget for: